yitianlian/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am currently pursuing my undergraduate degree in Computer Science at Xidian University.
-I began with a nine-month internship at Sensetime during my first year, serving as an algorithm intern.
-In my second year, I focus on face restoration, culminating in the publication of related papers at CVPRW.
-Currently, I delved into the area of **LLM Agents**.
-This interest led me to an enriching experience as a visiting student at KAUST from July.2023 to Jan.2024, where I further honed my skills and knowledge in **LLM Agents**.
-Looking ahead, I am committed to continuing my exploration of LLMs and plan to pursue a **PhD**.
+I am a fourth-year Computer Science student at Xidian University, with visiting research experiences at HKU and KAUST.
+Currently, I am interning at Shanghai AI Lab, focusing on improving open-source LLMs for real-world tasks.

+My research interests lie in **LLM reasoning** and **real-world task solving** using LLMs.
+I am particularly fascinated by how LLMs can be enhanced to perform complex reasoning and planning in practical applications.
+I believe there is great potential in refining LLMs to bridge the gap between language models and consistent decision-making, and I aim to explore this further in my future research.

 For further information or collaboration opportunities, feel free to reach out to me at xiechengxing34@gmail.com.
 {style="text-align: justify;"}